rladies/meetup-presentations_london_ontario/README.md

 - Note that you must download the entire repository (the green “Clone or download” button in the top right) in order to access the files.
 - If you are a GitHub user, you can pull new additions to keep current
 - If you are not a GitHub user, you’ll still be able to access the files by downloading the whole repository.
-- Some (but not all) of the materials are also available on on our [Google Drive](https://drive.google.com/drive/folders/0BzCQiZLG7vQmVm9ISndsRzllbTA?usp=sharing)
+- All of the materials are also available on on our [Google Drive](https://drive.google.com/drive/folders/0BzCQiZLG7vQmVm9ISndsRzllbTA?usp=sharing)